Pleasure for Pleasure

 “I knew it!”
 Josie said.
 “You and Rafe anticipated the night, didn’t you?
 Oh, the shame!”
 She threw a dramatic hand up to her brow.
 “My sister lies prostrate under her guardian.”

 “Josephine Essex!”
 Tess said, suddenly turning into the eldest sister who’d raised them all.
-“If I heard you say such a coarse thing in the future, I shall – I shall swat you!”
+“If I hear you say such a coarse thing in the future, I shall – I shall swat you!”

 Josie grinned.
 “I was merely demonstrating that the gaps in my knowledge do not have to do with mechanics.”